 - Stronger immune system

-- Control your weight and body shape
+- Control over weight and body shape

-- Improvement in skin conditions
+- Improved skin conditions

-- Improvement with your digestion and your bowel movement
+- Improved digestion and bowel movement

 - Increased energy and a feeling of general wellbeing

-- Increase relaxation and improvement with sleep
+- Increased relaxation and improved sleep